gomate-community/rageval/README.md

 * [Context Recall](./rageval/metrics/_context_recall.py): also known as *Context Recall* in [RAGAS framework](https://github.com/explodinggradients/ragas).

-## Benchmark
+## Benchmark Results

 ### 1. [ASQA benchmark](benchmarks/ASQA/README.md)

 [ASQA dataset](https://huggingface.co/datasets/din0s/asqa) is a question-answering dataset that contains factoid questions and long-form answers.
-The benchmark evaluates the correctness of the answers in the dataset.
+The benchmark evaluates the correctness of the answer in the dataset.
+All detailed results can be download from [this repo](https://huggingface.co/datasets/golaxy/rag-bench/viewer/asqa).
+Besides, these results can be reproduced based on [the script](./benchmarks/ASQA/run.sh) in this repo.

 <table>
  <col width=166>